brson/the-end-of-unsafety/script.md

 ## SUCC

 So there definitely are some challenges, and it's going to be a long road for Rust, but they are surmountable.

-But we have a lot of reason to be hopeful.
+And we have a lot of reason to be hopeful.

 Perhaps the greatest reason is that Rust's technical foundations are very, very strong.
 The runtimeless ownership model is a strong base to